Nafis-Mohammad/Online-Task-Management-System/README.md

 ### Setup

-To install the packages required:
+1) To install the packages required:

 ```
 npm install
 cd frontend
 npm install
 ```

+2) Create a .env file and put the following there:
+MONGO_URI = insert-mongo-url-here

+JWT_SECRET = insert-your-jwtSecretKey-here
+JWT_LIFETIME = insert-your-jwtLifetime-here // needs to be a number followed by d, egs: 20d

 ### To Run